DuskNgai/Paper-Notes/Bio/Cryo/cryoEM Concept Check Questions Revised.md

 # 3-4 Defocus and its effects

-1. What is a “Thon” ring?
+1. What is a "Thon" ring?

    > The graph of the square of the CTF.